codeforsanjose/dashboards/dashboards/fire-data-explorer/README.md

 What is this?
 -------------
-An interactive visualization for exploring fire incidents in January 2015[data from the City of San Jose](http://data.sanjoseca.gov/home).
+An interactive visualization for exploring fire incidents in January 2015 [data from the City of San Jose](http://data.sanjoseca.gov/home).

 Cool libraries on which this is based.
 --------------------------------------